 Are your visual merchandising efforts distracting people of converting them?
 Need to find out which parts of your shop are confusing your customers?
 Beacons, people counters, and other foot traffic tools can help you answer these questions.

-You can then use that data to make smarter marketing, design, and merchandising decisions and hopefully improve your store’s traffic and conversion.
+You can then use that data to make smarter marketing, design, and merchandising choices and hopefully improve your store’s traffic and conversion.

 How do you deal with distracted shoppers?
-Share your thoughts in the comments below.
+Share your thoughts in the comments.

 About Francesca Nicasio